-To help with this, we have provided two web site links below, which will lead to different articles written by Gary Thomas (who is one of our favorite authors).
-We believe they will give all of us a unique God-centered way to view how we look at our spouses and our marriages.
+To help with this, we have provided a web site links below, which will lead to an article written by Gary Thomas (who is one of our favorite authors).
+We believe it will give all of us a unique God-centered way to view how we look at our spouses and our marriages.

 Cindy Wright of Marriage Missions International compiled this blog.